ginnfx/GBAplus/README.md

 as mGBA.

 ## Current state
-Most games unlikely to boot.
-However some appear to work if given time/skipping logos (AOS) Visual artifacts also are VERY common.
+Most games boot.
+However some appear to work if given time/skipping logos (AOS) Visual artifacts also are rare.
 Stuff like green flashes or weird artifacting for example.
-In games that boot, like Aria of Sorrow, most dialogue boxes or enviroment textures won't render ;-;

 ## Accuracy notes
  Instruction timing is currently approximated (a flat cost per instruction